aasav-patel-107/Object-classifier/README.md

-This is an object classifier which classifies watch and earbuds and rest of items in background.
+This is an object classifier which classifies Harsh and Notebook and rest of items in background.